Do Go On - 206 - Dungeons and Dragons

 So, yeah, that's the weird thing about it.

-That's just the world, you know,
+That's just the world, you know?

-Christian, these Christian groups had a problem with the world, right?
-Well, anyone can do whatever.
-Yeah, they certainly I'm not playing that game
+These Christian groups had a problem with the world, right?

-I'm summoning devils and worshiping whatever's
+I'm summoning devils and worshipping whatever's, potentially.

-Where's my where's your Christian group now?
 Don't have a problem with you.
-Where's your Messiah group now?

 Well, let me explain a bit more.

-I actually have a guy's called Christian.
+It's actually a group of guys called Christian.

 Oh.